Dr. Gel Cortez

 Co-Director of Community Health Initiatives

 Jenn Cayanan graduated with a BS in Public Health and a minor in Asian American Studies from San Jose State University in the Fall of 2019.
-Jenn currently works at Heluna Health for the California Department of Public Health with their CalREDIE Helpdesk team.
-Jenn has been organizing with LEAD Filipino since 2017, primarily through Fly Pinays and Awareness in Action.
-Her passion and love is deeply rooted in serving the Filipinx/a/o American community through organizing with LEAD Filipino, and as co-founder of the Pilipinx American Public Health Conference.
+Jenn currently works at Heluna Health for the California Department of Public Health.
+Jenn has been organizing with LEAD Filipino since 2017, primarily through Fly Pinays and Awareness in Action, Lola’s Scholarship, and is excited to be a director for the Community Health Initiatives.
+Her passion and love are deeply rooted in serving the Filipinx/a/o American community through organizing with LEAD Filipino, Fil-CHA, and as co-founder of the Pilipinx American Public Health Conference.

 Civic Engagement Team